 The default size for the Glue flap is 1 cm and 1.5 cm for the tuck flap.
 The dust flaps height will be created automatically and depends on the size of your box.
 But for the dust flaps, there is an additional twist.
 There is a maximal value, which is a little longer than half of the entered length.
 If the entered value is higher than the max value, the max height will be created automatically.

-You can choose between three bottom closings: Streight Tuck End, Reverse Tuck End and Snap- Lock End.
+You can choose between three bottom closings: Streight Tuck End, Reverse Tuck End and Snap-Lock End.

 There is a possibility to add a bleed.
 The default size of the bleed is 2mm or 0.2 cm, but you can adjust the size of the bleed yourself.
 You can also choose to have it as a path, as guides or both.

-When I worked with packaging design I often needed clipping masks faces for my work.
+When I worked with packaging design, I often needed clipping masks faces for my work.
 Therefore, I added a function that creates faces.
-As the default, the script will always create faces that are aligned with cut lines, but you can also create faces, that follow bleed or just choose to not have faces at all.
+As the default, the script will always create faces that are aligned with cut lines, but you can also create faces, that follow bleed or just choose not to have faces at all.
 I made them slightly different solid grey for better visibility.

-Furthermore, I made some extra optional additions, that from my experience can be very useful.
+Furthermore, I made some extra optional additions that, from my experience, can be very useful.

-Moreover, you can add a small Infobox, where the name, the size of your box and the date created displayed.
+Moreover, you can add a small Infobox, where the name, the size of your box and the date created are displayed.

 It is also possible to create dimensioning lines.

-Creating a die-cut with the MockUpinator script can save you a lot of time and I hope you’ll be much more productive by using it.
+Creating a die-cut with the MockUpinator script can save you a lot of time, and I hope you’ll be much more productive by using it.